-- 2. A candidate for admission to a Faculty must have obtained prior to admission qualifications which satisfy the above minimum and the Faculty Entrance Requirements determined by the LTC and such other requirements as the Senatus Academicus may approve. - 3.
-Any or all of these requirements may be waived by the Director of Admissions in consultation with the Dean of the relevant Faculty either for candidates who are at least 21 years of age on entry or in order to promote wider access. - 4.
-No applicant shall be eligible for admission and no student would be allowed to matriculate who would thereby be registered simultaneously on programmes leading to awards in more than one institution, except a) under the terms of an agreement between the University and that institution, or b) with the permission of the Dean of the relevant Faculty.
+- (c) equivalent qualifications to the above from other awarding bodies. - 2.
+Prior to admission an applicant must have obtained qualifications which satisfy the General and Faculty-specific Entrance Requirements. - 3.
+Any or all of these requirements may be waived by the Director of Admissions in consultation with the Dean of the relevant Faculty either for applicants who are at least 21 years of age on entry or in order to promote wider access. - 4.
+No applicant shall be eligible for admission or allowed to matriculate who would thereby be registered simultaneously on programmes leading to awards in more than one institution, except a) under the terms of an agreement between the University and that institution, or b) with the permission of the Dean of the relevant Faculty.
 The discovery of any such dual registration may result in the suspension or termination of studies.